SirCamyCamCam/Project-Spagetification/README.md

 Created as a fun side project.

-Created as a second redition of a dog fighting game.
+Created as a second rendition of a dog fighting game.

 A lot of interesting mechanics such as a shield that reflects bulelts, lets you bounce, and push objects.